 The restlessness was unbearable, as all I wanted to do was go for a long hike/run around like a headless chicken and cry – but my body was too weak.
 So the music had to do the marching for me – I found some guitar plugins to play with and kept thinking to myself: “I need protection from all of this.
 It’s too much pain, too much to process all at once.
 I need some kind of armour for my heart.”

 And there it was.
 Heart Armour.
 I listened to it on repeat, every time I had to go out and face the town we both lived in.
 Every time I saw him with another girl.
 And every time I bumped into him in town, when he attempted to explain himself/trying to manipulate me – Heart Armour 33 was played on repeat on my headphones, reminding me that there is a warrior inside of me, inside of all of us and I refused to continue to give him so much power over my emotions.
 I claimed myself back and my armour gave me the protection and shelter I needed to heal from it all.

 Since then the meaning of Heart Armour 33 has deepened and outgrown itself, as well as the original story behind it – because of all the feedback I’ve received from my wonderful listeners.
-I feel incredibly honored that this song and symbolism has empowered and inspired others when they needed it most, not just during break ups but life’s challenges in general.
+I feel incredibly honoured that this song and symbolism has empowered and inspired others when they needed it most, not just during break ups but life’s challenges in general.
 You make all this so worth it and have given this song a whole new meaning!

 So why the 33?
 This number has haunted me for years now, appearing everywhere ever since my ex mentioned it “followed” him around.
-I still see an awful lot of 33’s these days.
+Then I found out it consistently appeared to my parents too.
 They say it means the universe is communicating with you or something.
 Who knows, I quite like the mystery – it makes life a little more exciting.

 Love and Unicorns,